-Bésame’s New Mickey Mouse Black Lipstick Adjusts With Your PH
+Besame’s New Mickey Mouse Black Lipstick Adjusts With Your PH

 In celebration of the 90th Anniversary of Mickey Mouse, Bésame Cosmetics has collaborated with Disney to specially create two brand new lipstick shades – Now available online in our shop! #Mickey90 #MickeyTrueOriginal #90YearsofMickey #90YearsofMagic #Mickey90thAnniversary #BesameCosmetics #DisneyMakeup #Disney

-Their second lipstick shade, titled Ink and Paint, is a more goth inspired lipstick for the Bésame Cosmetics Mickey Mouse anniversary collection.
-Inside the lipstick container, the shade is pitch black — a nod to Mickey Mouse’s original black and white format — the sheer shade does in fact adjusts with the wearer’s pH.
+Their second lipstick shade, titled Ink and Paint, is a more goth inspired lipstick for the Besame Cosmetics Mickey Mouse anniversary collection.
+Inside the lipstick container, the shade is pitch black — a nod to Mickey Mouse’s original black and white format — the sheer shade does in fact adjust with the wearer’s pH.
 After adjusting, the Ink and Paint shade will turn into a beautiful, deep berry shade with a berry flavor.
 Both Ink and Paint and Mickey Red are in retro painted metal cases with 1930s Mickey Mouse artwork.
 Each shade can be purchased for $24 USD each, or both can be bought together as a set with an adorable gold-plated plastic mirror compact for $50 USD.

 View this post on Instagram